 The current fire station, at 415 East 16th Street, was built in 1968 for $240,000.
 It houses three pumpers (two front line trucks and one reserve truck), one aerial, one water rescue / command center unit, and four rescue squads.
 We also have two paramedic bicycles and a boat that we keep at this location.

-Today’s Fremont Fire Department consists of 27 career firefighters, who work three shifts of nine firefighters each.
+Today’s Fremont Fire Department consists of 28 career firefighters, who work three shifts of nine firefighters each.
 Shifts are 24 hours long, with 48 hours off.
-The paid fire crews are backed up by our volunteer fire department.
-A reserve firefighter program was also implemented in 2006.
-In 1993 the position of Safety / Training Officer was created and a full time Senior Office Associate position was added.
+The paid fire crews are backed up by reserve firefighters.
+The reserve firefighter program was implemented in 2006.

 Our department’s fire protection area covers approximately eight square miles.
 Through our Mutual Aid agreements, our rescue squad and fire response does not stop at the city limits, however.
 It extends into the rural communities and surrounding areas, and our Advanced Life Support Service allows us to intercept critical patients when requested.
 It’s interesting to note that it was in the late 1960’s and early 1970’s that members of the department first became Emergency Medical Technicians (EMT’s).

 The last thirty years have seen tremendous change in our rescue squad service.
 Defibrillators were introduced to the department in December 1989 and were a controversial acquisition at the time.
 The next year, members of this department saved their first life as a direct result of using a defibrillator.
 In 1993 the city approved the department’s request to become an Advanced Life Support (ALS) service.
 In 1995 we obtained our paramedic license.
-Today, one fourth to one third of all our rescue squad calls are ALS.
+Today, one third to half of all our rescue squad calls are advanced life support (ALS).